starside/SimpleSpreadsheet/README.md

 # Running tests

 I included some unit tests the ensure certain specifications are met.
 I do not aim for 100% code coverage, instead I check bounds, important error state and basic operations are correct.
-Simple run
+Simply run

 ```
 python test.py